puppetlabs-toy-chest/razor-server/doc/api.md

 you and serves their contents, ones that are somewhere else (For example, on a mirror you maintain), and ones where a stub directory is created and the contents can be entered manually.
-The first form is created by creating a repo with the `iso-url` property; the server will download and unpack the ISO image into its file system:
+The first form is created by creating a repo with the `iso_url` property; the server will download and unpack the ISO image into its file system:

     {
       "name": "fedora19",
-      "iso-url": "file:///tmp/Fedora-19-x86_64-DVD.iso"
+      "iso_url": "file:///tmp/Fedora-19-x86_64-DVD.iso"
       "task": "puppet"
     }